ctornquist/sudoku-solver/DESIGN.md

     6. While zero-counter is less than 40

-        7. Remove number at random cell and pass to solver
+        7. Go to a random cell, remove value at that cell and:

-            8. If solver returns non-unique solution
+            8. If solver returns a non-unique solution

-	            9. Replace cell with original number
+		9. put back previous cell value

+	    10. If solver returns a unique solution

+		11. insert zero at that cell

-                10. Increase zero-counter by 1
+		12. increase zero-counter by 1

 *Solver*